-2. PLACE the pickling spice on a double thickness of cheesecloth, gather the corners of cloth to enclose and tie securely with string.
+2. PLACE the pickling spice on a double thickness of cheesecloth, gather the corners of the cloth to enclose, and tie securely with string.
 Add to saucepan.

 3. COOK 1 hour or until thickened.
 Discard the spice bag.
 Cool the ketchup.
 Smooth with an immersion blender, if desired.

 4. STORE in airtight containers in the refrigerator.

 Here’s a homemade tomato ketchuprecipe that uses honey instead of sugar.
 It includes variations for chipotle, cranberry, curry, garlic, horseradish, jalapeño and sriracha ketchup flavors.